Unifrog is growing

 The biggest challenge is getting the balance of the team right - we want everyone to share a real enthusiasm for our mission as well as certain characteristics we value, but we also want to make sure that across the team we nurture a varied set of skills and a range of strengths.
 If you can get this right though, it's brilliant!

 We have ambitious goals that we can only achieve if everyone on the team has the drive to push us onwards and upwards, so for this reason it’s really important to us that Unifrog employees are passionate about our mission.
 Other important traits include being proactive and innovative, with the ability to take projects forward independently when required.
 We’re also a particularly socially conscious group of people, and having integrity and being supportive with a community spirit is key.
 If someone has these characteristics and values, together with the expertise required for a specific role, they'll be a great fit!

 Some of our benefits

 - Generous holiday (28 plus bank holidays)

-- Additional holiday after 5 and 8 years
+- Additional holiday after 4 and 7 years and optional sabbatical at 10 years

 - Flexibility to take leave for religious holidays